andrewjrobinson/SportsReview/developers/index.md

 (admin disableable) user override directory (in each users home/settings).

 Modules can implement one or more of the following interfaces:
+* CaptureFrame: capture details from a hardware device such as video cam, on-bat accelerometers
-* Frame: process a single frame and optionally produce an overlay or text output
+* ProcessFrame: process a single frame and optionally produce an overlay or text output
-* IO: capture details from a hardware device such as video cam, on-bat accelerometers
+* CaptureGroup: capture a group of details from a filesource or capture on video device
-* FrameGroup: process a group of frames (may not need this one)
+* ProcessGroup: process a group of frames

 ##OS independent
-All attempts will be made to allow the code to run on Linux, Windows and Mac OSs
+All attempts will be made to allow the code to run on Linux, Windows and Mac OS

 ##Package friendly
 Source and settings configurable to make it easy for package maintainers to package the software.